-- 1. Students should know and understand - a) the basic idea of imperative programming - b) the basic data types and their corresponding literals, and operations on the data types, the notion of data encoding - c) the notion of variable and storage, notion of the main memory - d) expressions, assignments, control statements including loops - e) the notion of flow of control - $f) \ functions/methods, \ local/global \ variables, \ function/method \ call, \ parameters/arguments$ - g) recursion and recursive problem solving, notion of control stack - h) Input and Output, files and file processing - 2.
-Students should be able to - a) solve simple algorithmic problems - b) design and implement programs in the programming language of CS 1MD3 / ENG 1D04 - c) debug and test their own programs; execute programs and manipulate their output for testing purposes - d) read and understand programs designed and implemented by other people - e) provide a reasonable documentation embedded in the source program in the form of comments
+- 1. Students should know and understand - a) the basic idea of imperative programming - b) the basic data types and their corresponding literals, and operations on the data types, the notion of data encoding - c) the notion of variable and storage, notion of the main memory - d) expressions, assignments, control statements including loops - e) the notion of flow of control - $f) \ functions/methods, \ local/global \ variables, \ function/method \ call, \ parameters/arguments$ - 2.
+Students should be able to - a) solve simple algorithmic problems - b) design and implement programs in the programming language of CS 1MD3 / ENG 1D04 - c) debug and test their own programs; execute programs and manipulate their output for testing purposes - d) read and understand simple programs designed and implemented by other people - e) provide reasonable documentation embedded in the source program in the form of comments